 How long does it take to drive Highway 1 (the Big Lap)?

-Driving the complete 14,500km Big Lap takes 3 months minimum, with 6–12 months recommended to properly experience it.
-Most Big Lappers cover well over 30,000km including detours.
-The record for driving around Australia on Highway 1 is under one week — but you won't see much at that pace.
+Driving the complete 14,500km Big Lap takes 3 months minimum, with 6-12 months recommended to properly experience it.
+Most Big Lappers cover 25,000-30,000km in total once detours are factored in.

 Popular individual sections: Melbourne to Adelaide (3-5 days), Sydney to Brisbane (3-7 days), Brisbane to Cairns (7-14 days).
 These shorter sections are ideal for travellers with limited time.